Oct 28, 2024

 Scalability is the capacity of a YouTube channel to be able to grow and handle increased demand without compromising performance or efficiency.
 Operational scalability is crucial to maintaining the quality and frequency of content, regardless of audience size.
 That a Combo-driven channel is scalable means that…

 -It can reach a large enough audience/market size adjusted to your goals.
-If market size isn’t substantial, it can be difficult to grow and monetize the channel sufficiently.
+If market size isn’t substantial or the market isn't growing/it's declining, it can be difficult to grow and monetize the channel sufficiently.
 By targeting larger markets, you increase the pool of people who might be interested in your content.
 This means a greater chance of getting more views (and also more competition).

 Note that there are exceptions to this, such as real estate channels.
 Such a channel might only need a few thousand viewers and yet rake in lots of revenue from a house sale.
 In that case, the audience size doesn’t matter as much as the audience quality